amnis-dev/amnis-design/docs/CONTRIBUTING.md

 ## Component Design

 When designing a new component, consider code resources that already exist.
-Reuse those assets to the best of your ability, or improve on them to deliver what you need.
+Reuse those assets when possible or improve upon them to deliver what you need.

 For example, if you need to layout a series of elements within your new component, don't create a new styling rule...
 Use the existing `Stack` component under the `@admin/layout` package.
 If you need a container with a specific surface style, use the `Box` component.

 This greatly helps provide predictable and maintainable code.
-The unit tests will help identify where issues reside, if they occur.
+The unit tests will help identify where issues reside (if they occur).

 ## Component Testing

 This project uses [Testing Library](https://testing-library.com/) with [Jest](https://jestjs.io/) to render and check conditions.
-The boilerplate will create a basic test that will ensure the component renders and identify possible a11y issues against a [Story](https://storybook.js.org/docs/react/get-started/whats-a-story).
+The boilerplate creates a basic test to check the render and identify possible a11y issues against a [Story](https://storybook.js.org/docs/react/get-started/whats-a-story).

-Each [story](https://storybook.js.org/docs/react/get-started/whats-a-story) should demo the component at a determind state.
-Design your tests to meet the expectations of the component in that state; such as dimensions, applied css styled, etc...
+Each [story](https://storybook.js.org/docs/react/get-started/whats-a-story) usually demos the component at a certain state.
+Design your tests to meet the expectations of the component in that state; such as dimensions, applied css styles, etc...